 Challenging Judgement: Reckoning or Call to Rise?

 In Tarot, there are inevitably cards that challenge us more than others.
-These cards often do so either because they are misunderstood, triggering on some level, are visually offputting, or have some negative attribution(s) applied to them.
+These cards often do so because they are misunderstood, triggering on some level, are visually off-putting, or have some negative attribution(s) applied to them.

 Last month, after taking a poll online, we wrote a post Challenging The Hierophant.
 In that piece, we explored some of the conceptions surrounding the card, what is known of its origin, and then offered ways to integrate and make peace with its energy.
 Following that, we asked what other cards were difficult to make sense of, and Judgement came out on top.

-So much like we did with The Hierophant, we hope to explore the Judgement card by acknowledging first the more difficult nature of it, and then providing possible reframes to make it both approachable in a reading and accessible as an archetype.
+Much like we did with The Hierophant, we hope to explore Judgement by acknowledging first what makes it difficult, and then providing possible reframes to make it approachable in a reading and accessible as an archetype.

-• It’s generally confusing and difficult to interpret, especially as it relates to mundane matters.
+• It’s generally confusing and difficult to interpret, especially as it relates to day-to-day matters.

-• It carries with it some severe connotations such as the idea of being judged, having to atone for sin, good vs evil.
+• It carries with it some severe connotations such as the idea of being judged, having to atone for sins, good vs evil etc.

 • Some of the imagery is unsavory, either because of its religious undertones or the coffins with figures rising from them.